All Episodes

 Please do give me a follow if you haven't already.

-Here's the headline Obama ready to hit campaign trail as Clinton closes in on nominations.
+After first paragraph, I should say, here's the headline: Obama ready to hit campaign trail as Clinton closes in on nominations.

-And now that this thing is close to settled, Obama's gonna be out there pushing for Hillary.
+And now that this thing is close to settled, Obama's going to be out there pushing for Hillary.

-And I wonder how Hillary's gonna handle this, because she was sort of saying for a while that she was running for Obama's third term.
+And I wonder how Hillary's going to handle this because she was sort of saying for a while that she was running for Obama's third term.

-I don't know if she explicitly I think she might have she didn't really explicitly say she said she continue on the policy.
+I don't know if she explicitly, I think she might have, but she didn't really explicitly say it.

-She defended Obamacare in the debates as a good thing, and she even says, I started Hillary care first.
+She defended Obamacare in the debates as a good thing.

-Uh but she's the originator of Obamacare with Hillary care and was always willing to defend the Obama legacy such As it is, because she wants that Obama political machine to sort of join forces with Hillary.
+But she's the originator of Obamacare with Hillary care and was always willing to defend the Obama legacy, such as it is, because she wants that Obama political machine to sort of join forces with Hillary.

 And then she got a little rattled by the by Bernie and tried to come to Bernie's left on some things.

-The only the only place she really could go to the left of Bernie was on the Second Amendment, which was uh it's hilarious for those of us who remember Hillary talking about how she like went duck hunting once back in two thousand and eight and I think she fired like a twenty-two caliber rifle when she was twelve, and and so she knows guns.
+The only place she really could go to the left of Bernie was on the Second Amendment, which was it's hilarious for those of us who remember Hillary talking about how she went duck hunting once back in 2008.

-Bernie's all a bur Bernie's practically uh an NRA spokesman if you listen to the Clinton campaign.
+And now it's like, oh, yeah, Bernie's practically an NRA spokesman if you listen to the Clinton campaign.

-It's pretty crazy when you uh when you think about it a little bit.
+It's pretty crazy when you think about it a little bit.

-Um but Obama's gonna be on the campaign trail now for Hillary.
+But Obama's going to be on the campaign trail now for Hillary.

 I don't know how else to put it.